bertux/eliza/packages/plugin-arthera/README.md

 ### Running Tests

-Navigate to the `plugin-evm` directory and run:
+Navigate to the `plugin-arthera` directory and run:

 ```bash
 pnpm test